When a negligent party injures you, you could have the legal right to pursue a personal injury claim.

 What Does Probate Mean?

-The estate’s personal representative is responsible for gathering all assets, putting creditors on notice, paying debts, filing taxes, and distributing the remaining assets to the intended beneficiaries and heirs.
+The estate’s personal representative handles many responsibilities.
+These include gathering all assets, putting creditors on notice, paying debts, and filing taxes.
+Then, distributing the remaining assets to the intended beneficiaries and heirs.
 The law might also allow a creditor’s claim based on a tort action.

 For example, New Mexico’s Uniform Probate Code allows a victim to bring a tort-based claim for a personal injury that happened before the negligent party’s death.